More about: Florence Hop-On Hop-Off Bus

 Florence City Sightseeing bus lines

-The Florence City Sightseeing tourist bus is a convenient and flexible way to visit the city's most iconic sights.
+The Florence City Sightseeing bus is a convenient and flexible way to visit the city's most iconic sights.
 With your 24-, 48- or 72-hour ticket, you can hop on and off at any of the stops, explore the city at your own pace and enjoy an audio guide in several languages.
 The tour includes two different routes: line A, which focuses on the historic centre, and line B, which goes to the town of Fiesole, offering panoramic views.

 Line A: the heart of Florence